What To Wear Under A Tight Fitting Bandage Or Bodycon Dress

-Boy shorts are shaped just like men’s briefs; they are rather rectangular in shape, unlike the other types.
-They come in both low-cut leg and others that extend to the thigh.
-They are also available in low-waist and high-rise types and a variety of fabrics from cotton to lace to seamless.
-Often this style serve the exact same purpose as a thong – no visible panty lines when worn under form fitting dresses.
+Boy shorts are shaped just like men’s briefs and are more rectangular than other types of underwear.
+They come in different lengths, either cut high up the leg or extending to the thigh.
+They are also available in low-waist and high-rise styles and in a variety of fabrics from cotton to lace to seamless.
+Often they serve the same purpose as a thong – no visible panty lines when worn under form-fitting dresses.

-Briefs or as more affectionately termed, “granny panties” provide you with full coverage and a high waist.
-It may not be as attractive as a lace boy shorts, but they sure are comfortable!
-Surprisingly, if you are looking for pretty briefs, then yes, lace, baby-ribs are just as attractive too.
-Briefs can be the option for any casual-wear dresses or rock a high-waist brief on a sheer dress!
+Briefs or more affectionately termed, “granny panties” provide you with full coverage and a high waist.
+They may not be as attractive as lacy boy shorts, but they sure are comfortable.
+Surprisingly, if you are looking for pretty ones, then yes, lace or baby-ribs can be just as attractive too.
+Briefs are an option for most casual-wear dresses or turn up the heat by rocking a high-waist brief under a sheer dress!

-Panties with a French-cut typically have a high waist and high rise cut on the sides.
+Panties with a French-cut typically have a high waist and high cut sides.
 You can go for these if the regular waistbands make you feel uncomfortable.
-They are availed in many textures such as cotton, lace and even spanx.
+They are available in many fabrics including cotton, lace and even Spanx.

 Hipsters, also known as hip-huggers have a very low-waistline and provide full coverage.
 They are ideal if you are trying to get away from granny panties but want the coverage.

-Bikinis have a really low waistline, just like the hip-huggers.
-The front and the back are shaped like a triangle.
-Although they give you less coverage, they can be worn under various type of dress because they are not so visible.
+Bikinis have a low waistline, just like hip-huggers, with front and the back shaped like a triangle.
+You can wear them under a variety of dresses being small and not so visible.

-Thongs are one of the most sought-after women’s underwear in the whole wide world of underwear (or used to be).
-They work best with bodycon dresses that are really firm-fitting.
-There are no panty-lines since it gives zero coverage and the waist is usually very low as well.
+Thongs are one of the most sought-after women’s underwear (or used to be).
+They work best with bodycon or bandage dresses that are form-fitting.
+There are no panty-lines since they give zero coverage and the waist is usually very low as well.
 Flesh colored thongs are ideal for those sheer-net dresses.

-G-Strings, a sister to the thong, doesn’t give any coverage at the back and even lesser in the front.
+G-Strings, a sister to the thong, don't give any coverage at the back and even less in the front.